 The risk is managed by having a suitable amount of readily realisable investments.
-The Scheme invests in assets that are invested in quoted markets and are readily realisable as the Trustee feels suitable given the Scheme's cashflow.
+The Scheme invests in assets that are invested in quoted markets.

 Currency Risk

 The Trustee is able to invest in assets and currencies that are not denominated in sterling, so they can be exposed to currency risk depending on the investment choices.